Australia is filled with some incredible natural sights and one of the best ways to see them is to travel on foot.

 Duration: 2 hours

-One of thte premier walking tracks in Tasmania, the Dove Lake Circuit at the base of Cradle Mountain is a must-do adventure that all ages will enjoy.
+One of the premier walking tracks in Tasmania, the Dove Lake Circuit at the base of Cradle Mountain is a must-do adventure that all ages will enjoy.

 As it is relatively short and quick, the track is often populated with adventure-loving families enjoying the beautiful views.
-A grade 2 trail, the majority of the track is quite flat and boardwalked, with only one short, moderate hill.
+A grade 2 trail, the majority of the track is a flat boardwalk, with only one short, moderate hill.

 The trail follows the boardwalk around the lake and takes you beneath the towering Cradle Mountain.
 Passing a number of scenic highlights including Glacier Rock, Ballroom Forest, and the regularly photographed Boatshed.